 Make Your Google Drive Upload Faster

-Now that we know everything about Google Drive upload, let’s find out why it's taking so long to upload to Google Drive, sometimes.
+Now that we know everything about Google Drive upload speed, let’s find out why it's taking so long to upload to Google Drive, sometimes.

 Check your Google Drive upload speed

 Start taking the upload speed test for your Google Drive.
 You’ll get to know the max speed of your cloud storage connection & whether any radical measures are necessary.
-If you experience Google Drive slow upload speed, you’d probably need to check your hardware or the internet connection.
+If you experience Google Drive slow upload speed, you’d probably need to check your hardware or the Internet connection.
 Anyway, this signals some major issues, which we are unlikely to solve with our petty troubleshooting ideas.
-One way to speed up downloads to Google Drive is to use the Proxy-Store, which can help optimize your network connection and reduce latency.

 Google doesn’t give any precise info on normal Google Drive speed so you could compare it to your own data.
 Still, Reddit user /justindustin writes about 45 MB per second as the ideal speed you can expect.